bparanj/crystal/computer/diagnostics/intermitttent-errors.md

 Yes, the statement "Unlike software errors, which are consistent, hardware problems can be intermittent" is generally true.

-Software errors, also known as bugs, are typically consistent because they are caused by mistakes in the software code or logic.
+Software errors, also known as bugs, are  consistent because they are caused by mistakes in the software code or logic.
 Given the same input and environment, a software error will consistently produce the same incorrect output or behavior every time the code is executed.
 This consistency makes it easier to reproduce, diagnose, and fix software errors.

 Hardware problems can be intermittent, meaning they may occur randomly or sporadically.
 Some reasons for intermittent hardware issues include: